Ankit-cg22/NBForge/examples/output/sample_data_processing/README.md

 # Project Overview

-This project contains classes for data loading, preprocessing, model training, and evaluation.
+This project contains a simple linear regression model using scikit-learn.